 And while you can certainly add these food groups to your everyday meals and recipes, there is an easier way: vegetable juicing.

 Juicing vegetables is the quickest way to get your body into an alkaline state.

-Fruit and vegetable smoothies and bullets are the other way to get alkalised quickly.
+Fruit and vegetable smoothies and bullets are the other way to get more alkaline foods into your diet quickly.

-You can throw your favourite fruits and veggies (and seeds if you want to) into the smoothie maker and have a delicious and nutritious drink that will help alkalise your body.
+You can throw your favorite fruits and vegetables (and even seeds if you want to) into the smoothie maker and have a delicious and nutritious drink that will help alkalize your body.

 Of course, it’s important to have normal meals that are more alkaline and less acidic, but juicing and smoothies are an extra quick way to get there.

 One of the big things that can cause hair loss and slow hair growth is toxic accumulation.
 Because toxins inside the body can cause hair to fall out, the overall effect is that hair appears to grow much slower, because the older (longer) hairs fall out more quickly.